Read our latest statement on COVID-19.

 These are minimum periods, during which we have a legal obligation to retain your records.

 We reserve the right to retain data for longer where we believe it is in our legitimate interests to do so.
-In any case, we will not keep your personal data for longer than 2 years after the date of your death.
+In any case, we will not keep your personal data for longer than 15 years after our relationship with you has ended.

 You have the right to request deletion of your personal data.
 We will comply with this request, subject to the restrictions of our regulatory obligations and legitimate interests as noted above.